 Under the Kalman Smoother framework as developed in CMORPH-KF and applied here, the precipitation analysis for a grid box is defined in three steps (Joyce et al. 2011).
-First, PMW estimates of instantaneous rain rates closest to the target analysis time in both the forward and backward directions are propagated from their observation times to the analysis time using the cloud motion vectors computed from the geo-IR images (see next paragraph).
+First, PMW estimates of instantaneous rain rates closest to the target analysis time in both the forward and backward directions are propagated from their observation times to the analysis time using the cloud motion vectors computed from the TQV images (see next paragraph).
 The "prediction" of the precipitation analysis is then defined by compositing the forward- and backward-propagated PMW estimates with weights inversely proportional to their error variance.
-If the time interval from the nearest PMW observation is longer than 90 minutes, the final "analysis" is defined by updating the "forecast" with IR-based precipitation observations with weights inversely proportional to the observational correlations.
-This 90-minute threshold is due both to the natural timescale of precipitation at these fine scales and to the retrieval errors in the microwave algorithms.
+At this point the propagated fields are masked for surface snow and ice using Autosnow (Section 3.3.5) to account for the low skill of GPROF in quantitative precipitation retrieval in such conditions If the time interval from the nearest PMW observation is longer than 30 minutes, the final "analysis" is defined by updating the "forecast" with IR-based precipitation observations with weights inversely proportional to the retrieval errors in the microwave algorithms.
+By about ± 90 minutes the IR has higher correlation than the propagated microwave data.

-The cloud motion vectors used to propagate the PMW estimates are calculated by computing the pattern correlation between spatially lagged geo-IR Tb arrays from two consecutive images.
-The spatial displacement with the highest correlation is used to define the cloud motion vector.
-The cloud motion vectors are defined for each 2.5° lat/lon grid box using IR data over a 5° lat/lon domain centered on the target grid box.
-Over mid-latitudes, precipitation systems present slightly different movements than the cloud systems that we are tracing with the geo-IR Tb.
+Up through V05, the cloud motion vectors used to propagate the PMW estimates were calculated by computing the pattern correlation between spatially lagged geo-IR Tb arrays from two consecutive images.
+The spatial displacement with the highest correlation was used to define the cloud motion vector.
+The cloud motion vectors were defined for each 2.5° lat/lon grid box using IR data over a 5° lat/lon domain centered on the target grid box.
+Over mid-latitudes, precipitation systems present slightly different movements than the cloud systems that the geo-IR Tb depict.
 To account for the differences, Joyce et al. (2011) compared the PDFs of the zonal and meridional components of the cloud motion vectors against those of the precipitation systems observed by the Stage II radar over the contiguous U.S. (CONUS).
-A static correction table was then established for adjusting the geo-IR-based cloud motion vectors in both hemispheres' midlatitudes to better represent precipitation motion.
-Interpolation in time, and then space is used to provide spatially complete propagation fields.
+A static correction table was then established for adjusting the geo-IR-based cloud motion vectors in both hemispheres' mid-latitudes to better represent precipitation motion.
+Interpolation in time, and then space was used to provide spatially complete propagation fields.